-- Management responsibility for borrowing and investment activities. - Recommending policy changes to Audit, Risk & Assurance for evaluation. - Ongoing risk assessment of borrowing and investment activity, including procedures and controls. - Approving new borrowing undertaken in line with Council resolution and approved borrowing strategy. - Approving re-financing of existing debt. - Approving treasury transactions in accordance with policy parameters outside of the Treasurer's delegated authority. - Authorising the use of approved financial market risk management instruments within discretionary authority. - Recommending authorised signatories and delegated authorities in respect of all treasury dealing and banking activities. - Recommending changes to credit counterparties to the CEO. - Proposing new funding requirements falling outside the Annual Plan and Long-Term Council Community Plan (LTCCP) to Audit, Risk & Assurance for consideration and submission to the Council. - Reviewing and making recommendations on all aspects of the Treasury Risk Management Policy to Audit, Risk & Assurance, including dealing limits, approved instruments, counterparties, working capital policies and general guidelines for the use of financial instruments. - Conducting a triennial review of the Treasury Risk Management Policy, treasury procedures and all dealing and counterparty limits. - Receiving advice of breaches of Treasury Risk Management Policy and significant treasury events from the Manager, Finance. - Managing the long-term financial position of Greater Wellington in accordance with Greater Wellington's requirements. - Ensuring that all borrowing and financing covenants to lenders are adhered to. - Ensuring management procedures and policies are implemented in accordance with this Treasury Risk Management Policy. - Ensuring all financial instruments are valued and accounted for correctly in accordance with current best practice standards.
+- Management responsibility for borrowing and investment activities. - Recommending policy changes to Finance, Risk and Assurance for evaluation. - Ongoing risk assessment of borrowing and investment activity, including procedures and controls.

-• Monitoring and reviewing the performance of the treasury function in terms of achieving the objectives of minimising and stabilising funding costs and maximising investment returns year-to-year.
+- Approving new borrowing undertaken in line with Council resolution and approved borrowing strategy. - Approving re-financing of existing debt. - Approving treasury transactions in accordance with policy parameters outside of the Treasurer's delegated authority. - Authorising the use of approved financial market risk management instruments within discretionary authority. - Recommending authorised signatories and delegated authorities in respect of all treasury dealing and banking activities. - Recommending changes to credit counterparties to the CEO. - Proposing new funding requirements falling outside the Annual Plan and Long-Term Plan (LTP) to Finance, Risk and Assurance for consideration and submission to the Council. - Reviewing and making recommendations on all aspects of the Treasury Risk Management Policy to Finance, Risk and Assurance, including dealing limits, approved instruments, counterparties, working capital policies and general guidelines for the use of financial instruments. - Conducting a triennial review of the Treasury Risk Management Policy, treasury procedures and all dealing and counterparty limits. - Receiving advice of breaches of Treasury Risk Management Policy and significant treasury events from the Strategic Finance Manager. - Managing the long-term financial position of the Council in accordance with the Council's requirements. - Ensuring that all borrowing and financing covenants to lenders are adhered to. - Ensuring management procedures and policies are implemented in accordance with this Treasury Risk Management Policy. - Ensuring all financial instruments are valued and accounted for correctly in accordance with current best practice standards. - Monitoring and reviewing the performance of the treasury function in terms of achieving the objectives of minimising and stabilising funding costs and maximising investment returns year-to-year. - Managing the organisations exposure and statutory requirements in relation to the holding, acquiring or disposing of Carbon Credits. - To sign Debenture Stock and Security Stock certificates in relation to the Council's Debenture Trust Deed, in compliance with sections 112 and 118 of the Local Government Act 2002.